david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

     3. Windows client updated to allow use of more baud rates

-    4. DoS client updated to allow the use of more baud rates
+    4. DOS client updated to allow the use of more baud rates

 What was new in version 1.22: